ManatiCR/harvest-jira-sync/README.md

 # Debugging

-If you are having some unexpected behaivor you could take a look in the log file this script, the log file will be created automatically on error in the same root path of the `harvest-jira-sync.py` script.
+If you are having some unexpected behaivor you could take a look in the log file for this script, the log file will be created automatically on error in the same root path of the `harvest-jira-sync.py` script.